gragusa/Divergences.jl/README.md

 * Reverse Kullback-Leibler divergence `ReverseKullbackLeibler`
 * Cressie-Read divergences `CressieRead`

-These divergences differ from the equivalent ones defined in the `Distances` package because they are normalized.
+These divergences differ from the equivalent ones defined in the `Distances` package because they are **normalized**.

 Also, the package provides methods for calculating their gradient and the (diagonal elements of the) Hessian matrix.

 The constructors for the types above are straightforward
 ```julia